Bristol Waste Reuse and Recycling Centres

 Do you have bulky items that you cannot get to the recycling centre?

-You can book a paid for bulky waste collection through Bristol City Council’s website using the link below.
+Book a paid for bulky waste collection through Bristol City Council’s website using the link below.

-Reopening Recycling Centres FAQ
+Recycling Centres FAQ

-The two Reuse and Recycling Centres operated by Bristol Waste Company can only be used by residents living within the Bristol City Council area to dispose of their waste.
+The Reuse and Recycling Centres operated by Bristol Waste Company can only be used by residents living within the Bristol City Council area to dispose of their waste.
 Bordering councils have their own facilities, which their residents should be using.

 Proof of address will be checked before you can enter the site and should be shown to staff through a closed window.
 You will need photo ID and a recent bill or student ID.
 Any vehicle that arrives on site and does not have proof of address will be turned away.
 To keep queuing to a minimum, please help us by having your proof of address documents ready.